CHAPTER TWO: MEXICO

 "Is it true that the war is over?"

 The soldier laughed.
 "Well, not completely, but I think pretty much so.
-As soon as we took Chapultepec, the City was pretty much ours.
+As soon as we took Chapultepec on September 13, the City was pretty much ours.
 God, it was a glorious battle.
 We poured everything we had into fighting our way up the hill to the Castle, but the outcome was clear.
 At the end, there were some students defending the Castle who refused to surrender.
 They killed themselves, by jumping off the walls, or by shooting or stabbing one another.
 I imagine they'll be remembered in Mexican folk songs in the future.
 It was an exciting ending!

 "Well, the doctors say you are well enough to travel, so we'll probably get you and a couple of others soon, and start you on your way home."